By: Marilyn L. Davis

 - What motivates you?

 - When do you feel mad, sad, glad, and scared?

 - Are there lessons you learned in life that are universal?

 - What one message do you want to echo down the ages after you’re gone?

 All of us have what I call the outer and inner writing voice.
 The external voice has us checking for spelling errors, grammar, split infinitives and such.
 That outer voice is concerned and focused on the polished product.

 Then there's the inner voice.
-The one who clicks away writing down the deepest thoughts and feelings and that is where we find the passion.
-It is raw, it is often not refined, it’s intense, and it’s true for us.
+The one who clicks away writing down the most profound thoughts and feelings and those are where we find the passion.
+It is raw, it is often unrefined, it's intense, and it's true for us.
+Click To Tweet